 Intake for heating assistance is only provided by DOEE staff.
-When LIHEAP funding is exhausted, DOEE staff conducts targeted outreach and client intake for heating assistance at sites throughout the District of Columbia.
+DOEE staff conducts targeted outreach and client intake for heating assistance at sites throughout the District of Columbia.

 8.3 How do you provide alternate outreach and intake for COOLING ASSISTANCE?